 Many people with a belly fat problem can become quite depressed about their weight.
 This can be a physical feeling and an emotional one due to their appearance and how they are perceived.
-The problem spirals as the physical feeling sets them back from increasing activity and the emotional feeling tends to lead to comfort-eat – usually the wrong foods like fatty or sugary snacks.
+The problem spirals as the physical feeling sets them back from increasing activity and the emotional feeling tends to lead to comfort-eating – usually the wrong foods like fatty or sugary snacks.

 In the end it becomes like an addiction which needs forceful action.
 Help from either a medical professional or the support of friends and family can help someone get motivated to make the changes.
 Diet and exercise will undoubtedly help in the fight against obesity but there are some cases where just one area – often the belly – that proves to be so stubborn and only a high-tech solution is an option.

 New forms of lipolysis are the way forward for targeting specific areas of excess fat in a way that provides smoother firmer skin.